 Why crate train?

 Used properly, a crate is an effective tool for managing, transporting, and training your dog.
 Her crate becomes her den; a special place where she can go to sleep, take a break from the kids, or be safely confined any time that she is unsupervised.
 Crates make house-training easier because dogs don’t like to soil their sleeping areas so she will naturally avoid eliminating in her crate.
 However, crates can be easily misused.
 No dog should spend most of her day, every day, in a crate.
 When choosing a crate it should be big enough for your dog to stand up, turn around, and lie down.
+You can download the OAS guide to crate training here.

 How to crate train your dog